Stay Calm: TWICE Added Four More Dates To Their Ready To Be Tour

 - July 9 in Atlanta, GA at Truist Park

-When do tickets for TWICE’s world tour go on sale?
+When do tickets for part three of TWICE’s world tour go on sale?